zyroslavender/fca-unofficial/DOCS.md

     - `userAgent`: (Default `Mozilla/5.0 (Macintosh; Intel Mac OS X 10_10_2) AppleWebKit/600.3.18 (KHTML, like Gecko) Version/8.0.3 Safari/600.3.18`) The desired simulated User Agent.
 	- `autoMarkDelivery`: (Default `true`) Will automatically mark new messages as delivered.
 See [api.markAsDelivered](#markAsDelivered).
 	- `autoMarkRead`: (Default `false`) Will automatically mark new messages as read/seen.
 See [api.markAsRead](#markAsRead).
+	- `proxy`: (Default empty) Set this to proxy server address to use proxy.
+Note: Only HTTP Proxies which support CONNECT method is supported.

 __Example__